What to pack:

 - A bathrobe, a nightgown or two, slippers, and socks.
 Cookeville Regional Medical Center provides gowns and socks for you to use during labor and afterward, but some women prefer to wear their own.
 Choose a loose, comfortable gown that you do not mind getting dirty.
 It should be either sleeveless or have short, loose sleeves so your blood pressure can be checked easily.
 Slippers and a robe may come in handy if you want to walk the halls during your hospital stay.

 - Whatever will help you relax.
-Here are some possibilities: your own pillow (use a patterned or colorful pillowcase so it does not get mixed up with the hospital pillows), music and something to play it on, a picture of someone or something you love, anything else you find reassuring.
+Here are some ideas: your own pillow (use a patterned or colorful pillowcase so it does not get mixed up with the hospital pillows), music and something to play it on, a picture of someone or something you love, anything else you find reassuring.
 If you are going to be induced, thing about bringing something to read or watch because it may be a while before labor is underway.

 - Your cell phone and charger.
 After your baby’s born, you or your partner may want to call family and friends to let them know the good news.
 Bring a list of everyone you will want to contact so you do not forget someone important when you are exhausted after delivery.